CambrianTech/cb-imageprocessingservice/README.md

 Optionally `--images-local-dir <path>` and `--results-local-dir <path>` can be passed to read from and write to these paths instead of S3 for local testing.

-Example: `python3 serve.py ./tensorflow_models/ ./sklearn_models/fov_classifier_lc128.joblib cb-user-image-uploads cb-imageprocessingservice-results --images-local-dir ./images/ --results-local-dir ./results/`
+Example: `python3 serve.py ./tensorflow_models/ ./sklearn_models/fov_classifier_lc128.joblib cb-user-image-uploads cb-imageprocessingservice-results --image-local-dir ./images/ --results-local-dir ./results/`